The favourite car of the Maharajahs is making a comeback in India after half a century

 He already owns a 1937 Phantom 3, a 1934 seven-seater limousine and a 1992 Silver Spur 2.

-Mr Poonawalla, who runs flourishing horse breeding, pharmaceuticals and engineering businesses, is an inveterate car collector, but says the Rolls Royces have a special place in his collection.
+Mr Yohan Poonawalla, who runs flourishing horse breeding, pharmaceuticals and engineering businesses, is an inveterate car collector but says the Rolls Royces have a special place in his collection.

 Concerns

-Mr Poonawalla does have concerns about driving a luxury car like Phantom on the pot-holed, traffic choked roads of India where vehicles travel cheek by jowl and easily bump into and scrape against each other.
+Mr Yohan Poonawalla does have concerns about driving a luxury car like Phantom on the pot-holed, traffic-choked roads of India where vehicles travel cheek by jowl and easily bump into and scrape against each other.

 “It is frightening at times with all the lorries and trucks on our roads.
-But till now, none of my Rolls Royce cars have been involved in any brushes,” he says.
+But till now, Yohan Poonawalla says none of my Rolls Royce cars have been involved in any brushes,”.

-Imports of Rolls Royces came to a virtual halt half a century ago due to stifling government regulations on overseas goods.
+Imports of Rolls Royce came to a virtual halt half a century ago due to stifling government regulations on overseas goods.

-A car industry expert reckons that there are some 200 Rolls Royces on Indian roads today, a good number of them in the cities of Mumbai and Indore.
+A car industry expert reckons that there are some 200 Rolls Royce on Indian roads today, a good number of them in the cities of Mumbai and Indore.

 Even though there is a steep 107% duty on importing luxury cars into India, there has been some interest in the comeback of the Rolls Royce.